rjseymour66/go-notes/README.md

     ts := startTestHTTPServer()
     defer ts.Close()

+    expected := // values written to the w in the body
+                // of the testServer HandlerFunc()
-    expected := // values that you want to test for client := // client constructor
+    client := // client constructor
     resp, err := // client method call